cwen715/cwen715.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Bioengineering, Hefei University of Technology | Hefei, Anhui, China, Aug 2010
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Biomechanics, University of Tennessee | Knoxville, TN, USA, Aug 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Biomechanics & Minor in Statistics University of Tennessee | Knoxville, TN, May 2018

 Work experience
 ======